HISTORY

 Our History; The Creation and Development of a New Service

-In the mid-1990s the Audit Commission was working with London councils was to address fraud through data-sharing and data-matching.
+In the mid-1990s the Audit Commission was working with London councils to address fraud through data-sharing and data-matching.
 Greater Manchester councils were interested in adopting this approach and discussions were progressed led by Harold Pawsey the Assistant Director of Finance for Tameside MBC.

 In 1997, a meeting of local authority representatives from England and Wales took place in Birmingham.
 Following that meeting, a core group of councils decided to work collaboratively to explore the exchange of intelligence to address fraud across the country.
 They agreed that a national approach was required progress this initiative.